 Distribution and use of advanced materials from the EAU are controlled by the embargo policy.
 This policy is designed to provide news reporters with an opportunity to write accurate news stories while ensuring that publicity does not appear prematurely.
 Through consistent implementation of our embargo policy, we work to maintain a fair and level playing field that gives no one reporter or organisation an advantage over others.

-Accepted abstracts of the 35th Annual EAU Congress will be available online in the EAU20 Resource Centre as of 20 February 2020 for members of the press and EAU members.
+Accepted abstracts of the 36th Annual EAU Congress will be available online in the EAU21 Resource Centre as of 9 July 2021 for members of the press and EAU members.
 To get an access code, please contact the EAU Press Office.
 The information contained in the abstracts is embargoed until the day on which the abstract is presented.